Legends of Lust by Sadie Black is an erotic fairy tale novella set in a land far, far away.

 Then there is the hair-raising use of euphemisms for genitalia.
-I realise that this part of writing erotica is difficult, I have written about that before on my blog.
+I realise that this part of writing erotica is difficult.
 However, there are lots of words you can use which still sound erotic.
 “Cunt flaps”, “meaty flaps” are definitely not among them.
-Reaing that I become revolted, not aroused.
+Reading that I become revolted, not aroused.
 Not really what you want when reading erotica.

 The problem with the plot

 I can overlook problems with language – to a certain degree – in a book if the plot is amazing.
-The plot of this book does not fit that description.
+The plot of Legends of Lust does not fit that description.
 While on the surface there does not seems to be anything wrong with the plot – queen gets abducted, knight has to rescue her – the whole rescue of the queen is so problematic.

 It’s never really clear why the evil sorcerer Mordred abducted the queen or why he wants on knight to come and rescue her.
 Or what the trials are that the knight will have to overcome to get the queen back.
 There is also a lot of rape in this book.
 Mordred enchants the queen a number of times so she is out of it while she is being raped, but that does not make it any better.
 Even the knight is “forced” to rape the queen which he does not seem to be too reluctant to do.

 And when it’s all over and they are safe?
 You’d think the knight would get his queen safely to her husband, considering the trauma she has been through.
-No, the first frolic in a waterfall and have sex again.
-This time consensual.
+No, they first frolic in a waterfall and have sex again.
+This time consensual though.

-I regret offering to read this book for a review.
+I regret offering to read Legends of Lust for a review.
 I always find it hard to write a negative review if someone has kindly sent me their book for free, but I unfortunately cannot recommend this book.
 There is so much good erotica out there, don’t waste your time on some that is at best cringe-worthy and at worst rage-inducing.